glancione/machine-learning/fakenews-detect/README.md

 # fakenews-detect

-## fake news detector using python, TfidfVectorizer and PassiveAggressiveClassifier
+fake news detection using python, TfidfVectorizer and PassiveAggressiveClassifier